QuTech-Delft/cQASM-spec/WIP.md

  - `string`: a static, non-runtime type for a string of bytes (typically, but not necessarily, encoded as UTF-8);
  - `json`: a static, non-runtime type for a JSON object;
- - `pack`: a product type consisting of zero or more other subtypes;
+ - `pack`: an anonymous product type consisting of zero or more other subtypes;
- - `tuple`: a product type for one or more instances of a single subtype.
+ - `tuple`: an anonymous product type for one or more instances of a single subtype;
+ - `product`: a user-defined product type;
+ - `sum`: a user-defined sum type;
  - `csep`: an internal product type consisting of zero or more other subtypes, not yet combined into a pack;
  - `scsep`: an internal product type consisting of zero or more other subtypes,